Model Predictive Control with Environment Adaptation for Legged Locomotion: Reference Generator

 \section{Reference Generator}

-In our approach, the \gls{nmpc} requires a reference trajectory of the state and control input along with the model parameters i.e., foot positions and contact sequences.
+In our approach, the \gls{nmpc} requires a reference trajectory of the state and control input along with the model parameters i.e., foot positions and contact status.
 For the very first run of the NMPC, this reference trajectory also serves as an initial guess.
-The references are generated for the length of prediction horizon $N$, since the reference generator is called before every iteration of the NMPC in order to obtain prompt adaptation to terrain changes and user set-point.
-Our reference generator is based on heuristics and it takes as inputs: \begin{itemize} \item the user commanded longitudinal and lateral \gls{com} velocity ${}_\mathcal{H} \vect{v}_\mathrm{c}^{\mathrm{usr}} \in \mathbb{R}^2$ in the horizontal frame $\mathcal{H}$,\footnote{The horizontal frame is placed like the \gls{com} frame but with the $Z$-axis aligned with the gravity} \item user commanded heading velocity $\omega^{\mathrm{usr}}_\mathrm{z} \in \Rnum$, \item current pose of the robot $(\vect{p}_\mathrm{c}, \bm{\Phi})$, \item current feet positions $\vect{p}_\mathrm{f} \in \Rnum^{12}$, \item heightmap of the terrain \end{itemize} The reference generator outputs: \begin{itemize} \item the references for the \gls{nmpc} cost: states $\vect{x}^\mathrm{ref} \in \Rnum^{N \times n_x}$, control $\vect{u}^\mathrm{ref} \in \Rnum^{N \times n_u}$, \item parameters $\vect{a}$ of the model: contact sequences $\bm{\delta} \in \Rnum^ {N \times 4}$ and foot locations $\vect{p}_\mathrm{f} \in \Rnum^{N \times 12}$, \item normals of the terrain at the foothold locations, which are provided as inputs to the \gls{nmpc} for the cone constraints. \end{itemize}
+The references are generated for the length of control intervals $N$, since the reference generator is called before every iteration of the NMPC in order to obtain prompt adaptation to terrain changes and user set-point.
+Our reference generator is based on heuristics and it takes as inputs: \begin{itemize} \item the user commanded longitudinal and lateral \gls{com} velocity ${}_\mathcal{H} \vect{v}_\mathrm{c}^{\mathrm{usr}} \in \mathbb{R}^2$ in the horizontal frame $\mathcal{H}$,\footnote{The horizontal frame is placed like the \gls{com} frame but with the $Z$-axis aligned with the gravity} \item user commanded heading velocity $\omega^{\mathrm{usr}}_\mathrm{z} \in \Rnum$, \item current pose of the robot $(\vect{p}_\mathrm{c}, \bm{\Phi})$, \item current feet positions $\vect{p}_\mathrm{f} \in \Rnum^{12}$, \item heightmap of the terrain \end{itemize} The reference generator outputs: \begin{itemize} \item the references for the \gls{nmpc} cost: states $\vect{x}^\mathrm{ref} \in \Rnum^{n_x \times (N+1) }$, control $\vect{u}^\mathrm{ref} \in \Rnum^{n_u \times N }$, \item parameters $\vect{a}$ of the model: sequence of the contact status $\bm{\delta}$ ($ \in \Rnum^ {4 \times N}$) and sequence of the foot locations $\vect{p}_\mathrm{f}$ ($\in \Rnum^{12 \times N}$), \item normals of the terrain at the foothold locations, which are provided as inputs to the \gls{nmpc} for the cone constraints. \end{itemize}